22 Ways Breast Cancer Survivors Can Get Moving

 21. Modify as needed.
 “You may have times where you are low-energy and walk instead of run, try gentle yoga instead of boot camp, and exercise twice a week instead of four, but keep moving,” says Eloise Caggiano, 46, a breast cancer survivor of 12 years.
 “Keeping the exercise habit going was really helpful for me not only to help me feel ‘normal,’ but also for my recovery and peace of mind.”

 22. Feel the power.
-Never forget that you not only beat cancer, but you also regained control of your body and your health, says Doyle.
+Never forget that you not only survived cancer, but you also regained control of your body and your health, says Doyle.
 This realization can be empowering—so revel in it.